 How much does it cost for a same sex couple to have a baby?

 Bringing a new life into the world as a lesbian couple is a joyful experience, but does come with some costs.
 These costs will vary based on which fertility option you choose, which procedures are covered by your insurance provider, and the number of attempts it takes to get pregnant.

 That being said, there are some costs associated with most fertility procedures.
 These include:

 - Doctor’s appointments for general health screenings, genetic testing, and ultrasounds before, during and after your pregnancy

 With that in mind, let’s check out some estimates for the various fertility options available.

 An ICI cycle at a doctor’s office ranges from $200 to $350.
 This doesn’t include the cost of a new patient appointment, preconception testing or the sperm sample (between $400 to $1,000 per frozen sperm vial), nor does it cover the costs of sperm analysis.

-If you choose to try ICI at home, you should account for the cost of the sperm as well as the syringe and ovulation tests.
-The Mosie Baby Bundle comes with 2 Mosie syringes, a specimen collection kit, detailed instructions, 7 ovulation test sticks, and 2 pregnancy test kits for $132.
-This makes it one of the most economical options for lesbian couples TTC.
+If you choose to try ICI at home, you should account for the cost of the sperm (if any) as well as the syringe and ovulation tests.
+Mosie Baby is an affordable option for both: the Mosie Baby kit (2 syringes plus collection cup and detailed instructions) and the Mosie Baby ovulation predictor kit.

 Cost of IUI